ictnlp/FlexRAG_Examples/itrg/readme.md

 This script will start a `Qwen2-7B-Instruct` model server on port 8000.
 You can change the `MODEL_NAME` in the script if you want to use a different model.

-Then, run the following command to evaluate the IRCoT on the test set of `Natural Questions`:
+Then, run the following command to evaluate the ITRG on the test set of `Natural Questions`:
 ```bash
 bash ./run.sh
 ```
-This script will run the IRCoT method on the test set of `Natural Questions` and save the results in the `results` directory.
+This script will run the ITRG method on the test set of `Natural Questions` and save the results in the `results` directory.
 You can change the `DATASET_NAME` and the `SPLIT` variables in the script to evaluate on different datasets.

 ## Experiments